front-end-intermediate/5-express/readme.md

   ingredients: Array,
   preparation: Array,
 });

-module.exports = mongoose.model("Recipe", RecipeSchema);
 ```

 Kill and reimport the data using Postman.
 The data may be in a different order than in the schema.
+Unlike arrays, the order of the properties in an object is not guaranteed.

 There are eight data types supported by Mongoose: